hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 720 grams / 25.4 oz.

-The  Rab Positron Jacket is proper box-wall down winter jacket with a water-resistant outer fabric.
+The  Rab Positron Jacket is proper box-wall down winter jacket with a water-resistant outer fabric and a helmet-compatible hood.
+The jacket has been designed to wear multiple layers under it.

 The manufacturer claims that it has been designed for mountain and expedition use up to 6000 m.

-This jacket delivers about 30% more warmth than the Rab Infinity Endurance jacket.
+This jacket delivers about 30% more warmth than the Rab Infinity Endurance jacket and is filled with 275 grams (10 oz.)
+800-fill European Goose Down and comes with a Pertex® Endurance shell.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Frab-positron-down-jacket-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Rab Positron</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10060&pw=150351&url=https%3A%2F%2Fwww.backcountry.com%2Frab-positron-down-jacket-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Rab Positron</a>